 The journey times in the AM peak are reflective of the level of queuing in the model and were used as a means of validating the model.
-The observed queuing is regularly observed extending back to the Samsung roundabout, and this was coded into the base model, albeit showing longer queuing in comparison to the data collected during the site survey.
-The maximum journey time recorded on site is a match to the model, however, the average journey time over the peak hour reflects the extensive queuing observed regularly on the eastbound entry to the A19 roundabout.
-This was agreed with SBC.
+The observed queuing is observed regularly by highway authority officers extending back to the Wynyard Avenue roundabout, and this was coded into the base model, albeit showing longer queuing in comparison to the data collected during the site queue survey.

+The maximum journey time recorded on site is a match to the model, however the average journey time over the peak hour reflects the extensive queuing observed regularly on the eastbound entry to the A19 roundabout.
+This base model performance was agreed with the client team.
 Results are shown in Table 4.